본문 바로가기

 Interview with Goh Dongjin, Former Samsung Electronics President and People Power Party Lawmaker

-"If changing perceptions about the 52-hour workweek were possible, I would even be willing to shave my head in protest."
+"If only public opinion on the 52-hour workweek would change, I would even be willing to shave my head in protest."

 "Is Korea Still Like That?"
-NVIDIA Employee's Question Draws a Sigh from Samsung Employee [Interview] Godongjin, a member of the People Power Party, is giving an interview to The Asia Business Daily on the 30th at the National Assembly Members' Office Building in Yeouido, Seoul.
+NVIDIA Employee's Question Draws a Sigh from Samsung Employee [Interview] Kodongjin, a member of the People Power Party, is giving an interview to The Asia Business Daily at the National Assembly Members' Office Building in Yeouido, Seoul on the 30th.
 Photo by Dongju Yoon

-In an interview with The Asia Business Daily on the 30th, Assemblyman Ko said, "Seeing China's AI technology, I could imagine how they have been working," and added, "In China, developers even set up camp beds and work day and night to create DeepSeek, but in Korea, we set fixed work hours.
-The very mindset is flawed," he pointed out.
+In an interview with The Asia Business Daily on the 30th, Assemblyman Goh said, "After seeing China’s AI technology, I could imagine how they have been working all this time," adding, "In China, developers even set up camp beds and work day and night to produce products like DeepSeek, but in Korea, we have fixed working hours.
+The very idea is fundamentally flawed," he pointed out.

-The following is a Q&A with Assemblyman Ko.
+The following is a Q&A with Assemblyman Goh.

-- What was the reason for sponsoring a bill to grant exceptions to the 52-hour workweek specifically for AI R&D positions?
+- What was the reason for sponsoring a bill to allow exceptions to the 52-hour workweek specifically for AI R&D positions?

-▲Previously, I sponsored a bill to exempt the national strategic industries (semiconductors, secondary batteries, displays, and bio) from the 52-hour workweek.
-However, since the AI industry is not included in the national strategic industries, even if the bill passes, it is difficult to apply the exception to AI.
-In the AI industry, the continuity and consistency of work are crucial.
-If coding and experimentation must stop due to restrictions on leaving work, a decline in work quality is inevitable.
+▲Previously, I sponsored a bill to exempt national strategic industries (semiconductors, secondary batteries, displays, and biotech) from the 52-hour workweek.
+However, the AI industry was not included in the scope of national strategic industries, so even if the bill passed, it would be difficult to apply the exception to AI.
+In the AI industry, the continuity and consistency of work are especially important.
+If developers have to stop coding or halt experiments because of restrictions on working hours, the quality of their work will inevitably decline.

-- What is the atmosphere like on the ground in the AI industry?
+- What is the atmosphere like in the AI industry on the ground?

-▲Everyone said the first year of the 52-hour workweek was fine.
-But now, there are concerns that the industry could collapse at this rate.
-On the ground, people receive messages from HR warning them that working overtime could be a problem and to refrain from it, even when they are in the middle of important work.
-Some executives say that when they work late into the night, all the lights in the building are off.
-NVIDIA developers have even asked whether Korean companies still only work 52 hours a week.
-NVIDIA employees are so immersed in their work that they check work-related emails even at 2 a.m.
+▲For the first year after the 52-hour workweek was implemented, most people said it was fine.
+But now, there are growing concerns that the industry could collapse if things continue this way.
+Developers often receive messages from HR asking them to refrain from working overtime, even when they are in the middle of important work.
+Some executives have mentioned that when working late at night, all the lights in the building are already off.
+NVIDIA developers have even asked if Korean companies still only work 52 hours a week.
+At NVIDIA, people are so immersed in their work that they check work emails even at 2 a.m.

-- Labor groups are voicing strong concerns about health rights.
+- Labor unions have expressed strong concerns about workers’ health.

-▲I understand that the quality and effectiveness of work come from adequate rest.
-However, we need to break away from the fixed idea that easing the 52-hour rule will automatically mean working more and harming health.
-Work efficiency must also be considered.
-If results are expected and health is not compromised, the state should guarantee a certain degree of 'freedom to work' so that, in some special circumstances or specific weeks, people can work intensively without time limits.
+▲I understand that the quality and effectiveness of work comes from adequate rest.
+However, we need to break away from the stereotype that relaxing the 52-hour workweek automatically means working more and harming one's health.
+Efficiency should also be taken into account.
+If performance is expected and there is no threat to health, the government should guarantee a certain degree of "freedom to work" that allows people in special circumstances or during certain weeks to work without time restrictions, provided it does not harm their health.

 - Do you believe it is possible to work long hours without harming health?

-▲I am not suggesting working long hours day and night, 365 days a year.
-The idea is to work when it is needed and rest when it is not.
-The bill is not meant to apply to all industries, but only to certain key national industries such as AI and semiconductors.
-It also targets high-income R&D positions based on certain criteria, and only with the consent of the individual.
-Above all, I intend to include provisions in subordinate legislation to guarantee sufficient annual or monthly rest and holidays.
-In Japan, under the 'Highly Professional' system, more than 104 days of holidays are granted annually.
+▲I am not advocating for working long hours day and night, 365 days a year.
+The idea is to work when it’s time to work and rest when it’s time to rest.
+The bill is not intended to apply to all industries, but only to certain core national industries such as AI and semiconductors.
+It also targets high-income R&D positions that meet certain criteria and is based on the individual’s consent.
+Most importantly, I intend to include provisions in subordinate legislation to guarantee sufficient annual or monthly rest and holidays.
+Japan, for example, operates a "highly professional" system that guarantees at least 104 days off per year.

 "Is Korea Still Like That?"
-NVIDIA Employee's Question Draws a Sigh from Samsung Employee [Interview] Kodongjin, a member of the People Power Party, is being interviewed by The Asia Business Daily.
-Photo by Dongju Yoon
+NVIDIA Employee's Question Draws a Sigh from Samsung Employee [Interview] Goh Dongjin, a member of the People Power Party, is being interviewed by The Asia Business Daily.
+Photo by Yoon Dongju

-- The government has introduced various AI support policies, but remains silent on the 52-hour regulation.
+- The government has announced various AI promotion policies, but remains silent on the 52-hour workweek regulation.

-▲The Lee Jaemyung administration claims to protect 'workers' health rights' as the reason for the 52-hour workweek, but I believe the fundamental reason for opposing flexibility is the organized resistance of the two major labor unions and their political influence.
-There is political calculation involved.
-AI model training requires continuity, focus, and speed-if the rigid 52-hour rule is applied, R&D stops and competitor nations move ahead.
+▲The Lee Jaemyung administration publicly cites "protecting workers’ health" as the reason for the 52-hour workweek, but I believe the real reason for opposing flexibility is the organized resistance of the two major labor unions and their political influence.
+There is a political calculation involved.
+For AI model training, continuity, focus, and speed are essential.
+The moment you apply the rigid 52-hour rule, R&D grinds to a halt and competitor nations surge ahead.

-- At this rate, it seems difficult for Korea to become one of the top three AI powerhouses.
+- At this rate, it seems unlikely that Korea can become one of the top three AI powerhouses.

-▲In my personal assessment, the United States would score 95 points and China about 92.
-Korea, along with the United Kingdom, Singapore, and Japan, would be in the 60 to 70 range.
-But it is not too late yet.
-DeepSeek is said to have distilled OpenAI (distillation refers to training an AI model on the output of another to make it more efficient), and I believe we can catch up if we move quickly.
-However, if we continue to set work hours on a weekly basis as we do now, it will be difficult to guarantee success.
+▲If I were to personally score each country’s AI capabilities, I would give the United States 95 points and China 92 points.
+Korea, along with the UK, Singapore, and Japan, would be in the 60-70 point range.
+But it is not too late.
+DeepSeek is said to have distilled OpenAI (distillation: a method of training a more efficient AI model by learning from the outputs of another AI model), and I believe we can do it too if we move quickly.
+However, unless we change the current system of setting weekly working hours, I cannot guarantee success.

-- Did you receive any feedback from the government or the ruling party regarding the bill you sponsored on the 26th?
+- Did you receive any feedback from the government or the ruling party regarding the bill you introduced on the 26th?

 ▲I have not received any feedback.
-Even regarding the Special Act on Semiconductors, which included provisions to ease the 52-hour rule, many ruling party lawmakers expressed agreement at the time, but after President Lee Jaemyung mentioned introducing a 4.5-day workweek, those voices disappeared.
-If the government continues to be overly concerned with the two major labor unions, there is no chance the bill will pass.
-That is why I believe there is a political responsibility to persuade and explain so that the government can make the right decision.
+Even for the Semiconductor Special Act, which included provisions to relax the 52-hour workweek, many ruling party lawmakers said they agreed at the time, but after President Lee Jaemyung mentioned introducing a 4.5-day workweek, those voices disappeared.
+If the government remains preoccupied with appeasing the two major labor unions, there is no chance the bill will pass.
+That is why I believe there is a political responsibility to persuade and explain things so that the government can make the right decision.
 I will do my best.

 "Is Korea Still Like That?"
 NVIDIA Employee's Question Draws a Sigh from Samsung Employee [Interview]